 \subsection{Metrics of network topology}

-The massive number of edges in constructed graphs makes a straightforward solution of the machine learning classification problem intractable in practice, also exhibiting a huge imbalance between the number of features and available samples.
-Therefore, we employ a number of topology metrics, widely used for characterising complex networks \cite{Barabasi_2002,Boccaletti_2006,Freeman_1978}, appropriately generalised for weighted graphs $G:=(V,E)$ with $|V|$ vertices and $|E|$ edges: \begin{itemize} \item Node degree $deg(v)$ as the sum of incidental edges weights. \item The distance $d(v_i,v_j)$ between the nodes $v_{i,j}\in V$, defined as the sum of the edge weights in the shortest path. \item The siameter of the graph $G$ as the maximal distance between a pair of vertices. \item The degree centralisation $C_D(G)$ of the graph $G$ defined as the normalised graph degree centrality $H(G)$
+The massive number of edges in constructed graphs makes a straightforward solution of machine learning classification problem intractable in practice, also manifesting a huge imbalance between the number of features and available samples.
+Therefore, we utilize a number of topology metrics, widely used for characterising complex networks \cite{Barabasi_2002,Boccaletti_2006,Freeman_1978}, appropriately generalised for weighted graphs $G:=(V,E)$ with $|V|$ vertices and $|E|$ edges: \begin{itemize} \item Node degree $deg(v)$ as the sum of incidental edges weights. \item The distance $d(v_i,v_j)$ between the nodes $v_{i,j}\in V$, defined as the sum of the edge weights in the shortest path. \item The diameter of the graph $G$ as the maximal distance between a pair of vertices. \item The degree centrality $C_D(G)$ of the graph $G$ defined as the normalised graph degree centrality $H(G)$

 which is

 based on the node degree centrality $C_D(v) = \frac{deg(v)}{|V|}$, and where $v^*$ is the node with the maximal degree centrality, and $H_{max}=(|V|-1)(|V|-2)$ is the maximal graph degree centrality, obtained for the star topology.